Guest: Gary Kinder, New York Times Best-Selling Author, Lawyer and Founder of WordRake

 Gary: You pushed all of my buttons, Sharon.
 I just started talking.
 I apologize.
 I think I cut you out most of the time.

 Sharon: No, this is great.
 Everybody wants to listen to you, not me.
 We’ll have links to WordRake and your information in our show notes.
-To everybody listening, if you like what you heard and you’d like to hear more, you can subscribe on iTunes or wherever you download your podcasts, and please rate us.
+To everybody listening, if you like what you heard and you’d like to hear more, you can subscribe or wherever you download your podcasts, and please rate us.
 We’ll be back next time with another thought-provoking guest who can be a catalyst for moving your firm forward.
 Thanks so much for listening.

 END OF AUDIO